minhhh/vimfiles/vim.md

 ## Block editing

-    Select a block, then `C-V`, then `:`, then `le 3` would give a 3-space indentation.
+    Select a block, then `C-v`, then `:`, then `le 3` would give a 3-space indentation.
-    Select a block, then `C-V`, then `I`, then what ever you edit afterwards will be applied to the block.
+    Select a block, then `C-v`, then `I`, then what ever you edit afterwards will be applied to the block.

 ## Align with Vim easy align